When I say People Pleaser, I’m referring to the anxious attachment style (or anxious-ambivalent) in Attachment Theory.

 • Do you struggle creating boundaries because others may be annoyed by them?

-If you can relate to the Pleaser questions or the description above, you will have unique challenges in this course—and for recovery in general.
+If you can relate to the these questions, you will have unique challenges in this course—and for recovery in general.

 I encourage these men to work with me prior to starting the course.
 Contact me to discuss what this means for you.